 But wait, what is 5G, anyway?
 The fifth generation of wireless networks, or 5G, has been nearly a decade in the making, and it’s finally becoming a reality.
 Promising dramatically faster speeds, instantaneous communication, and the ability to network everything, 5G has incredible potential.
-Limited rollout of the service began in select cities in 2018, and mobile 5G will start appearing in cities around the U.S. in 2019, with much more comprehensive rollouts expected in 2020.
-For its part, T-Mobile, worked diligently last year to build out a massive 5G network.
-And while it will not be able to claim the title of the first carrier to offer 5G, expect T-Mobile to light up its 5G network in cities across the country in 2019 — a network the company tested successfully in early January.
+A limited rollout of the service began in select cities in 2018, and mobile 5G will start appearing in cities around the U.S. in 2019, with much more comprehensive rollouts expected in 2020.
+For its part, T-Mobile worked diligently last year to build out a massive 5G network.
+And while it will not be able to claim the title of the first carrier to offer 5G, expect T-Mobile to light up its 5G network, which the company tested successfully in early January, in cities across the country in 2019.

 If you want all the details about T-Mobile’s next-generation mobile network, you’ve come to the right place.
 Here’s everything you need to know about the T-Mobile 5G rollout.

 Thankfully for customers, T-Mobile’s 5G plans won’t look all that different from their current 4G plans.
 In an interview with PCMag, T-Mobile Chief Technology Office Neville Ray said that 5G plans will be unlimited and they won’t cost more than the current $70-per-month rate.

 Originally, T-Mobile had hoped to get the first legs of its mobile 5G network ready in early 2019 — but it now looks like that won’t be happening.
 In another interview with CNET, Ray said that T-Mobile won’t be launching 5G service in its first 30 cities until the second half of 2019.
 As far as we know, T-Mobile is still aiming to deliver nationwide 5G by 2020.